s pet owners, we all know how important vaccinating our dogs against certain diseases is.

-Look at the scientific studies I have linked to above, and also do more of your own reading and researching.
-You can even print some studies to bring with you.
+Look at the scientific studies I have linked above, and also do more of your own reading and researching.

-Having this information ready to go shows that you are serious about your pet's care, and it also shows you are knowledgeable on the subject of over-vaccination in dogs.
+Having this information ready to go shows that you are serious about your pet's care and that you are knowledgeable on the subject of over-vaccination in dogs.

 Remember, many veterinarians will push for vaccines.

 Just be prepared to say no if you don't agree with any of the treatments, and remember that you can leave at any time.

-And with more scientific research emerging and it being freely available online, pet owners are becoming more skeptical and educating on this matter.
-Be one of them.
+And with more scientific research emerging and freely available online, pet owners are becoming more skeptical and educated on this matter.